kensanata/spellcasters/Gerdana.md

 **Wind barrier** (3) prevents any flying thing from reaching you for 20min.
-Arrows, sling stones, rocks flung by giants, projectiles shot by siege weapons, all will be deflected.
+Arrows, sling stones, rocks flung by giants, projectiles shot by siege weapons, all are deflected.

 **Decay** (4) is a curse that affects anything built by mortals: walls, buildings, ships, heirlooms.
 It doesn't matter.
 With a touch,